antoniofull/thexpatmagazine.com/src/pages/blog/2018-05-07-expat-london-amsterdam-barcelona.md

 The first impression of the city was fantastic, a beautiful memory of feeling at home.
 The people and the city itself made me feel good, and this pushed me to want to leave the chaotic and busy London to start a new life in Holland.
 So I had an interview with a fine dining company that owns several places in Amsterdam and worldwide, and I actually got the job. **I went back to London and packed everything I had, within two days I moved to Amsterdam.**

 <p style="text-align: left;">
-  The local language is Dutch, but everyone speaks very good English, finding a job can be difficult but it&#8217;s not impossible, and if you want to rent a house it can also be expensive depending on the area you want to live in.<br /> Dutch people have a strong personality and it seems difficult to get through them at the beginning, but once you become friends everything change.
+  The local language is Dutch, but everyone speaks very good English, finding a job can be difficult but it's not impossible, and if you want to rent a house it can also be expensive depending on the area you want to live in.<br /> Dutch people have a strong personality and it seems difficult to get through them at the beginning, but once you become friends everything change.
 I like the way they are, their lifestyle and I think it can be an inspiring example for the rest of the world.
 </p>

 <p style="text-align: left;">
   As for living in the Netherlands, there are so many positive points like bureaucracy, it is well organized and procedures are fast.
 One suggestion is the BSN number for your registration in the country and it gives you access to all kind of services, such as the heath insurance system, which is private.
 What are the differences between this country and Italy?
 Too many!!!
-I just gave you an example about how bureaucracy works well here, while it doesn&#8217;t happen the same in Italy.
+I just gave you an example about how bureaucracy works well here, while it doesn't happen the same in Italy.
 </p>

 <p style="text-align: left;">